TransGlobe Energy Corporation - Consensus Indicates Potential 404.7% Upside

-TransGlobe Energy Corporation found using ticker (TGA) now have 2 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 2.36 and 1.98 calculating the average target price we see 2.17.
-Given that the stocks previous close was at 0.43 this now indicates there is a potential upside of 404.7%.
-The 50 day moving average now sits at 0.42 and the 200 moving average now moves to 0.52.
-The company has a market cap of $31m.
-Visit the company website at: http://www.trans-globe.com
+TransGlobe Energy Corporation found using ticker (TGA) have now 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 2.36 and 1.98 with a mean TP of 2.17.
+Now with the previous closing price of 0.43 this would indicate that there is a potential upside of 404.7%.
+The 50 day MA is 0.42 and the 200 day MA is 0.52.
+The market cap for the company is $31m.
+Company Website: http://www.trans-globe.com

 TransGlobe Energy Corporation, together with its subsidiaries, engages in the acquisition, exploration, development, and production of crude oil and natural gas in Egypt and Canada.
 The company holds interests in four production sharing concessions, which include West Gharib, West Bakr, NW Gharib, and South Ghazalat, Egypt; and owns production and working interests in facilities in the Cardium light oil and Mannville liquid-rich gas assets in the Harmattan area of west central Alberta, Canada.
 TransGlobe Energy Corporation was incorporated in 1968 and is headquartered in Calgary, Canada.